abhinemani/abhinemani.github.io/index.md

 					<div class="accordion-item opened">
 						<div class="accordion-item-title">
 							<span>
-								GovTech Leader: Building Products and Teams
+								Leader: Building Products and Teams
 							</span>
 						</div>
 						<div class="accordion-item-content"  style="display: block;">
-							<p>From co-founding Code for America to serving as LA's first Chief Data Officer — and from founding startups to leading product at Euna Solutions — there's a <a href="https://abhinemani.com/cv">track record of 15+ years</a> building and shaping the government technology field from every angle.
+							<p>From co-founding Code for America to serving as LA's first Chief Data Officer — and from founding startups to leading product at Euna Solutions — there's a <a href="/cv/">track record of 15+ years</a> building and shaping the government technology field from every angle.
 							<br></p>
 						</div>
 					</div>